jindrichmynarz/dissertation/parts/linked_data.md

 RDFS and OWL can be used in tandem to create vocabularies that provide classes and properties to describe data.
 Vocabularies enable tools to operate on datasets sharing the same vocabulary without dataset-specific adaptations.
 The explicit semantics provided by RDF vocabularies makes datasets described by such vocabularies machine-understandable to a limited extent.
-For example, one shared vocabulary used in our work is the Public Contracts Ontology, which is described in [@sec:pco].
+For example, we use the Public Contracts Ontology, described in [@sec:pco], for this purpose in our work.

 <!-- SPARQL -->